Moneymolanta/Wittenberg-University-Senior-Project/README.md

 For this program to work as intedend, the external software components one would need are:
 OpenCV and Numby downloaded onto device

+Known Errors:
+ - Whenever user attemps to access takePic() function, the words 'Apologies, you are not an authorized user' repeats seveal times.
+Although the program still works as intended, the text is meant to only print once.